Abdomen - area between the chest and the hips that contains the stomach, small intestine, large intestine, liver, gallbladder, pancreas, and spleen.

 Cholestasis - blocked bile ducts often caused by gallstones.

 Cholesterol - a substance normally made by the body, but also found in foods from animal sources, like beef, eggs, and butter.
-Too much cholesterol in the body can lead to narrowing and blockage of the arteries, especially those that supply blood to the heart and keep it healthy.
+Too much cholesterol in the body can lead to narrowing and blockage of the arteries, especially those that feed the heart and keep it healthy.
 High cholesterol can also cause the formation of gallstones.
 Ideally, blood cholesterol levels should be less than 200mg/dL.

 Chronic - referring to a disease or disorder that usually develops slowly and lasts for a long period of time.